DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 > No Data

 ### Interface
-* `addSystem($system_type, $name, $data)` Add a new cache system (APU, MemCached, Redis).
+* `addSystem($system_type, $name, $credentials)` Add a new cache system (APCU, MemCached, Redis).
 Will be implemented later.
 This function will be available later for extendability and so the system will be able to integrate into larger system.
 * `initialize()` Initializaes the cache system and return if initialization was successful.
 * `loadDefaults()` Loads the database tables taht are used for system calls to not spend time requesting data from the database for core operations that happen frequently.
 * `set($key, $value, $ttl, $system_name)` Set/modify a varaible in cache.
 System name is by default "main" which refers to the main cache system defined in the installation.